Community Partner Resources

 Learn more about Beyond Clinic Walls.

-When our medical students learned that the city of Norfolk had a 16 percent rate of return for spontaneous circulation after cardiac arrest – well below the national average of 34 percent – they took action.
+When our medical students learned that Norfolk had a 16% rate of return for spontaneous circulation after cardiac arrest – well below the national average of 34% – they took action.
 They gained certifications as bystander CPR instructors and created a team of community stakeholders to conduct trainings in high-risk communities.

 Our students ride along with Norfolk Fire and Rescue to see firsthand some of the challenges first responders face.
 They perform needs-assessment surveys and use GIS mapping to determine training areas of greatest priority.